State: New Hampshire

 Religions: Catholic, Protestant, Jewish, Presbyterian, Unitarian Universalist, Episcopalian and more.

-Durham has a wonderfully diverse climate with warm summers, cold winters and a mild spring and fall.
+Durham, New Hampshire has a wonderfully diverse climate with warm summers, cold winters and a mild spring and fall.
 The unpredictable weather which can change very quickly is often a topic of polite conversation.
 The average low temperature is around 24 °F (-4 °C) and highest is around 85 °F (29 °C) over the year.

 Things to do

 Ski, hike, shop, play soccer, golf, bike, white water rafting, go to live concerts, go to the beach, visit art galleries, go to Fishercats baseball games, kayak, golf, whale watch, go to Boston.

 United States Currency

 The currency is the U.S. Dollar and bills are issued in denominations of $100, $50, $20, $10, $5 and $1.
 Coins are issued in denominations of 25¢, 10¢, 5¢ and 1¢ cent(s).
 Penny = $ .01, Dime = $ .10, Nickel = $ .05, Quarter = $ .25

 Tip: It is common to carry small bills and Quarters.
 Larger purchases are usually paid for via credit or debit card.
 The most commonly used credit cards are VISA, MasterCard, Discover and American Express.

 - After arriving on the UNH campus, you will have the opportunity to speak to Bank of America personnel about opening a U.S. bank account, though students may choose another bank.

 - Checking Account (You must be at least 18 years and old)